 User Review( votes)

-To begin with, and possibly the most obvious, is that Alerts and subsequent postings are accessible everyone on the internet as a permanent record and the Alerts may help warn other individual/consumers about prior bad acts, scams, cheating they have experienced.
+To begin with, and possibly the most obvious is that Alerts and subsequent postings are accessible to everyone on the internet as a permanent record and the Alerts may help warn other individuals/consumers about prior bad acts, scams, cheating they have experienced.
 By creating Alerts and other subsequent postings, consumers are educating other consumers.

-Beyond that, HolySmoke.org receives information requests from: the media (for help with stories); government agencies around the country (for help with investigations); from attorneys (for help with investigations regarding particular cases), and victims who are trying to learn more about other people’s experiences.
-This is why it is always encouraged that you opt in for communications from us or others…because you never know when you will be in a position to help someone out and/or when someone else will be in a position to help you with your personal experience.
+Beyond that, Beware.org receives information requests from the media (for help with stories); government agencies around the country (for help with investigations); from attorneys (for help with investigations regarding particular cases), and victims who are trying to learn more about other people’s experiences.
+This is why it is always encouraged that you opt-in for communications from us or others…because you never know when you will be in a position to help someone out and/or when someone else will be in a position to help you with your personal experience.

 User Review( votes)